la2050/archive/_projects/2016/spark-connect-convene-collaborate-will-promote-las-culture-of-interconnectedness.md

   - 'Education/training '
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  Last spring, researchers at UCLA announced that giving in LA is down $1 billion a year.
+That shocking finding means that annual galas and golf tournaments are great but given the distress across our community, it isn’t enough.
+So, in the words of frustrated partners, “it’s time to talk.”
+SPARK!:
+  CONNECT-CONVENE-COLLABORATE will bring together leaders and innovators from all sectors across LA to provide peer support and promote new collaborations to solve LA’s biggest problems.
 project_impact: >-
   ["Social & emotional support","Government responsiveness to residents’ needs","Rates of volunteerism","Total number of local social media friends and